 - We’ve moved our furniture on the patio, pool, and common areas to permit social distancing

-- We’re adding a sneeze guard at the Front Desk for added safety when maintaining a 6-feet distance isn’t easily done
+- We’ve added a sneeze guard at the Front Desk for added safety when maintaining a 6-feet distance isn’t easily done

 Aside from the above, the state also requires we remove amenities considered non-essential to a stay at Stanton House Inn.
 As such, we are removing: